MPS-ABC Certification Kenya: The Complete 2026 Guide for Exporters

 Start Your MPS-ABC Journey or Upgrade to Grade A

-Whether you are registering for MPS for the first time or want to improve your grade from B to A, Agrosocial provides Kenya-specific, practical support.
-We cover Naivasha, Thika, Nanyuki, and all major Kenyan flower farming areas.
+Whether registering for MPS for the first time or upgrading from Grade B to Grade A, Agrosocial provides Kenya-specific, practical support.
+We cover Naivasha, Thika, Nanyuki, Eldoret, and all major Kenyan flower farming areas — responding within 24 hours.

 Is MPS-ABC mandatory for Kenyan flower farms?